Kahlua Coffee Chocolate Cake

 Notes

-Kahlúa and Crème de cocoa – Kahlúa is a coffee-flavored rum-based liqueur and crème de cocoa is a sweet, light chocolate liqueur, which has a flavor of cocoa and vanilla.
+• Kahlúa and Crème de cocoa – Kahlúa is a coffee-flavored rum-based liqueur and crème de cocoa is a sweet, light chocolate liqueur, which has a flavor of cocoa and vanilla.
 Both can be found in the liqueur section of most grocery stores.
-Baileys Irish Cream can be used instead of the crème de cocoa if preferred.

-Bake in a 13×9 dish.
-If you don’t have a bundt pan, a 13×9-inch baking pan holds 14 cups and can easily accommodate a 12-cup Bundt cake recipe.
-Cooking time may vary, so start checking it 15 minutes sooner than directed.
+• A 13×9-inch baking pan holds 14 cups and can be substituted in this Bundt cake recipe.
+Cooking time may vary, so start checking on it sooner than directed.

 Nutrition